 Runtime blocks & Rollup blocks

-The multi-rollup only operates a single actual blockchain that is distributed in the network.
+The master-rollup only operates a single actual blockchain that is distributed in the network.
 The rollups will maintain virtual blockchains embedded in the actual blockchain.

 - Rollup blocks are virtual blocks that among other things contain a rollup state root, rollup transactions, the rollup parent block hash, and rollup events.

-Because we embed the rollup blocks and rollup state of the virtual blockchains in the multi-rollup blockchain, only a single blockchain needs to be operated and distributed in the network.
+Because we embed the rollup blocks and rollup state of the virtual blockchains in the master-rollup blockchain, only a single blockchain needs to be operated and distributed in the network.